 50. The Legend of Hell House

-Films That Almost Made It: The Appointment, Halloween 6: The Curse of Michael Myers, Jeepers Creepers 2, Last Exorcism, Last Exorcism pt.
-2, Maximum Overdrive, Night of the Living Dead (1968), Noroi: The Curse, Mill of the Stone Women, Tombs of the Blind Dead
+Films That Almost Made It: The Appointment, The Blob (1988), Halloween 6: The Curse of Michael Myers, Jeepers Creepers 2, Last Exorcism, Last Exorcism pt.
+2, Maximum Overdrive, Night of the Living Dead (1968), Noroi: The Curse, Tombs of the Blind Dead

-John Carpenter has four titles in the top ten, three of which make up the highest points.
+John Carpenter has four titles in the top five.

 The Halloween series is clearly a favorite, thanks largely to Donald Pleasence's Dr. Loomis.
 His bonkers portrayal in the fifth entry - holding cops at gunpoint, telling a girl that her tears won't save her, beating Michael Myers down with a 2x4 - is a particular highlight.